scottballenger/wordtl/README.md

 This will allow you to enter guesses in the Wordle UI, and come up withthe next guess based on the remaining words.
 Here's an example when the solution was `AVERT`

 ### `Wordle` Solution Words
-`Wordle` allows many words when geussing `Today's Wordle` - we will call this set of words `all-words`. `Wordle` has curated a subset of all-words that can be `Today's Wordle` - we will call the set of words `solution-words`.
+`Wordle` allows many words when geussing (entering a value in the UI) `Today's Wordle` - we will call this set of words `all-words`. `Wordle` has curated a subset of `all-words` that can be `Today's Wordle` - we will call this set of words `solution-words`.
 Here's the differences:
 - `all-words` - Most 5 letter scrabble words from something like `CSW21.txt` or `CSW22.txt` as described in https://www.cocoscrabble.org/lexicon.
-  - This consists of approximately 15,000 words that can be used to `manual` in `Wordle` and eliminate as many words as possible.
+  - This consists of approximately 15,000 words that can be used to `guess` in `Wordle` and eliminate as many words as possible.
-  - Most of these are uncommon words that you never really use - but they are legal words for making a `manual`.
+  - Most of these are uncommon words that you never really use - but they are legal words for making a `guess`.
 - `solution-words` - Curated subset of `all-words` that the `Wordle` team has chosen as the actual `Today's Wordle` answer.
   - This consists of approximately 2,300 words that are the actual answer for `Today's Wordle`.
   - The `default` mode for `wordtl` is to ONLY use the `solution-words` as the final answer.